maartaud/frontpy/README.md

 # FrontPy

 FrontPy is a Python package designed for the detection and analysis of atmospheric fronts.
-It computes thermal front parameters (TFP) using wet-bulb temperature at 850 hPa to identify cold and warm fronts.
+It uses the Thermal Front Parameter (TFP) method to identify cold and warm fronts.
 The package also includes visualization capabilities, allowing users to plot the identified fronts over GOES-16 satellite imagery.

 ## Installation of FrontPy